acearchive/api-worker/README.md

 🚧 This repository is under construction. 🚧

-This repo is a [Cloudflare Worker](https://developers.cloudflare.com/workers/) that serve the Ace Archive API using data from [Workers KV](https://developers.cloudflare.com/workers/learning/how-kv-works/).
+This repo is a [Cloudflare Worker](https://developers.cloudflare.com/workers/) that serves the Ace Archive API using data from [Workers KV](https://developers.cloudflare.com/workers/learning/how-kv-works/).